aklein4/ArithSearch/README.md

  1a^2c^3 + 1a^5b^2c^12 + 1a^6b^3c^6 + 1a^10c + 1a^11 + 1a^4bc^11 + 1a^10b^3c^12 + 1a^5bc^10 + 1ab^11c^13 + 1a^6b^4

-The best cost that regular Horner's Scheme can find is 87 with an order of (c, a, b) - [note that for some reason some orders didn't run, but this can be redone]:
+The best cost that regular Horner's Scheme can find is 87 with an order of (c, a, b) - note that for some reason some orders didn't run, but this can be redone:

  --- Regular --- <br />
 (a, c, b) --> 93<br />